futurepaul/hypernote-os/PIPE_AND_YAML_AUDIT.md

 ```
 Compiler can accept old prefixes for now but warn, or we cut over pre-launch.

 PAUL: yes, this looks good to me.
-I like that it removes the `$` prefix! do we even need the `$` prefix for $contact_list? removing these prefixes makes it easier to write yaml (don't need to quote strings with prefixes that yaml chokes on)
+I like that it removes the `$` prefix! do we even need the prefix for queries.contact_list? removing these prefixes makes it easier to write yaml (don't need to quote strings with prefixes that yaml chokes on)

 ### 2.2 Terminology drift
 - `each.start` YAML expects `from` *or* `source`.
 Downstream (`EachNode`) normalizes to `source` (`src/components/nodes.tsx:282`).
 - `json` pipe uses `{ from, as }`; `nip44_decrypt` uses `{ from?, as? }`; `map` uses a `field`; `kvconnect_pick` uses `id`/`criteria`.
 Consistent naming (e.g. always `{ input, output }`) would boost clarity.
-- `get` vs inline moustache `$feed.0.content` vs stack config `width:` vs `height:` etc.
+- `get` vs inline moustache `queries.feed[0].content` vs stack config `width:` vs `height:` etc.

 **Idea**: adopt shared vocabulary:
 - `input`/`output` (or `source`/`target`) for transforms.